Skip to content

 Next Steps in the Series

-The essay serves as a bridge to Part IV, which will cover the "threat" allegation and academic mobbing.
+The essay references Part IV, which will cover the "threat" allegation and academic mobbing.
+As of December 2025, Part IV has not been published.

 Found an error?
 Report a correction or email the publisher.